 Coercive Control And Domestic Violence

 Coercive control is an umbrella name for the strategy that many abusers use to control their partners—not just the violence.
 Tactics include isolating, gaslighting, degrading, and economic, physical, and sexual abuse.
-Each abusive tactic has particular harmful effects.
+Each abusive tactic has particularly harmful effects.
 Altogether, the impact can be devastating.

 The next section presents ways you can counteract the effects of these tactics to help someone you care about.